nodejs/node/doc/api/fs.md

 Asynchronously read the next directory entry via readdir(3) as an {fs.Dirent}.

-A promise is returned that will be resolved with an {fs.Dirent}, or `null` if there are no more directory entries to read.
+A promise is returned that will be fulfilled with an {fs.Dirent}, or `null` if there are no more directory entries to read.

 Directory entries returned by this function are in no particular order as